trotzig/react-available-times/README.md

 None of the props are required.

 - `calendars`: a list of calendars displayed in the dropdown at the top right.
-- `initialVisibleCalendars`: a list of calendar ids that should be shown at mount.
 - `onChange`: a function called whenever a selection is made.
 Receives an array of objects, each with a `start` and an `end` date.
 - `initialSelections`: an array of pre-filled selections.
 Each object in the